Aissa Trad

 Brother(Akh)

-Starts with the letter أ (Alef)
+Short and starts with the letter أ (Alef).

 أخت